This highly historical gem represents the end of an era, the final year of the striking of the Young Head design.

 The Jubilee portrait ran from 1887 until 1893 when it was replaced with the Veiled Head portrait of Queen Victoria.
 The Veiled Head portrait, featuring a mature aged Queen Victoria, ran from 1893 to 1901.

-Records indicate that in 1887, 134,000 half sovereigns were issued by the Sydney Mint.
-An extremely low mintage for a circulating coin.
+Records indicate that 134,000 half sovereigns were issued by the Sydney Mint in 1887, which is an extremely low mintage, all of which were destined for circulation.
 But there is a catch here ... the mintage of 134,000 covers the two different portrait designs of Young Head and Jubilee Head.
 So a low mintage becomes even lower for each portrait type.

 Question.
 Which is the rarer, the 1887 Young Head or 1887 Jubilee?
 Answer.
 The Young Head by far.